InfoSecREDD/BadPS/README.md

 ![Static Badge](https://img.shields.io/badge/Built_with-PowerShell-orange) ![Static Badge](https://img.shields.io/badge/Windows_10-Supported-lime) ![Static Badge](https://img.shields.io/badge/Windows_11-Supported-lime)
 ##

 This tool was created to give people the ability to develop BadUSB payloads without plugging in a device, loading the device, loading the dev payload, then executing on device.
-This allows the BadUSB script to be simulated as if a BadUSB Device was running the attack.
+This allows "some" DuckyScript[^1]/BadUSB scripts to be simulated as if a real Device was running the attack.
 More features will be added later.
 This project is meant for development and education purposes only.

 ## FAQ